 7. Organizers of the first gay pride parade opted for the "Pride" slogan over "Gay Power."

-The Stonewall Riots made clear that the LGBT movement needed to be loud and visible to demand change.
+The Stonewall Riots made clear that the LGBTQ movement needed to be loud and visible to demand change.
 Five months after the riots, activists proposed a resolution at the Eastern Regional Conference of Homophile Organizations in Philadelphia that a march be held in New York City to commemorate the one-year anniversary of the raid.
 Their proposal was for an annual march on the last Saturday in June with “no dress or age regulations.”

 When organizers were looking for a slogan for the event, a member of the planning committee, L. Craig Schoonmaker, suggested “Pride.”
 The idea of “Gay Power” was thrown around as well, but Schoonmaker argued that while gay individuals lacked power, one thing they did have was pride.